Cathedral Grove - Vancouver Island, BC

 • From Nanaimo head north to Port Hardy (390km / 242mi) and take BC ferries through the Discovery Passage to Bella Coola (15 hours).

-• Once at Bella Coola, head west on Highway 20 until you reach Williams Lake (450km / 280mi), and then head south on the Alaska Highway 97.
+• Once at Bella Coola, head west on Highway 20 until you reach Williams Lake (450km / 280mi), and then head south on Highway 97.

 Start your journey at the Horseshoe Bay Ferry Terminal and take the 40 min sailing across the Straight of Georgia to Nanaimo.
 The City of Nanaimo is home to parks and trails, heritage buildings, quaint shops, ocean scenery, and fine dining.
 Every day in the summer, the Noon Gun is fired at the historic Bastion, marking a past of colorful colonial control.